The Cognitive Floor

 Councillor Adaeze Nwosu

 Three times she's tried to make the Floor a legal boundary.
-Three times the corporations that profit from approaching it have stopped her.
+Three times the corporations that profit from proximity to it have stopped her.

 "Below the Ceiling, you can't outthink the machines.
 Below the Floor, you can't think at all.
 Between them — that narrowing band of human cognition — that's where we live.
 That's the whole of it.
 The machines above.
 The void below.
 And us, in the middle, trying to hold a thought long enough to know we're holding it."